coveooss/json-schema-for-humans/README.md

 - Using the CLI option `--config`
 - Using a `ConfigurationOption` from code

-More details in appropriate sections below
+More details are available in the appropriate sections below.

 ### From CLI